 - Assist client to limit ritualistic behaviors.

-- Encourage family participation in therapy program.
+- Encourage family participation in the therapy programs.

 - Anxiety decreased to a manageable level.